daixtrose/cplusplus-primer-talks/talks/polymorphism/presentation.md

 };
 ```

-The requirement for `s` is a little bit fuzzy here.
+The requirement for `s` could be a little more fuzzy.

 ???